This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Manage cluster headaches:

 - Do not smoke.
 Cluster headaches are more common among smokers.
-Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
-They still contain nicotine.
-Ask your healthcare provider for information if you currently smoke and need help quitting.
+Ask your healthcare provider for information if you currently smoke and need help to quit.
+E-cigarettes or smokeless tobacco still contain nicotine.
+Talk to your healthcare provider before you use these products.

 - Do not drink alcohol during a cluster period.
 Alcohol triggers more headaches during cluster periods.